 Being knowledgeable about the parts of a chimney will help you identify problems.
 Here’s an overview.

 The exterior of your chimney is not just for appearance.
 It has many essential parts that contribute to the safety and performance of your chimney and fireplace.

-The bricks are not only the facade, they provide stability to the chimney stack and allow for the performance of your fireplace.
+The bricks are not only the facade, but they also provide stability to the chimney stack and allow for the performance of your fireplace.
 If the bricks are damaged, there’s the risk of water seeping into the cracks and freezing then thawing with temperature changes.
 This will cause spalling.